kisslinux/repo/README.md

     --shared

 make
-make DESTDIR="$pkg_dir" install
+make DESTDIR="$1" install
 ```

 ### `manifest`

 The `manifest` file contains the built package's file and directory list.
 The full paths to files are listed first and the directories (*in reverse*) follow.
-This allows the package manager to remove the directories if they're empty without needing checks in-between.
+This allows the package manager to remove the directories if they are empty without needing checks in-between.

 The manifest also includes the package's database entry.
 You can install the package with or without `puke` and it will be recognized.